matei-tm/SSDT-Continuous-Deployment-Project-Template-Helpers/README.md

 This a Visual Studio extension that add some helpers to the [SSDT-Continuous-Deployment-Project-Template](https://github.com/RadoslavGatev/SSDT-Continuous-Deployment-Project-Template)

+- A quick wrapper command for datapatches
+- A change promoter of common datapatches

-# A quick wrapper command for data patches
+# The quick wrapper command for datapatches

-In order to capture changes into migration tables a datapatch should be applied through **sp_execute_cd_script**.
+In order to capture changes into the migration table a datapatch should be applied through **sp_execute_cd_script**.
 Using the quick wrapper the user can create a datapatch as a plain script with DML statements (INSERT/UPDATE/DELETE) and transform it as parameter to **sp_execute_cd_script**

 ![datapatch-wrapper](docs/media/datapatchwrapper-howto.gif)

-# A change promoter of data patches to sibling projects that shares the same schema
+# The change promoter of common datapatches to sibling folders that aggregates the fixes for different deployments

-If the base schema is distributed to several independent databases, this tool will help promoting the datapatch to several sibling projects.
+If the base schema is distributed to several independent databases, this tool will help promoting the datapatch to several sibling folders.
+It will add a SQLCMD reference of the selected script to all matching destinations.
 It works with a naming convention.
 All the files that are matching the pattern "*.all.sql" can be promoted to all sibling files matching "*.main.datapatch.sql"

 ![changepromoter-howto](docs/media/changepromoter-howto.gif)